tjanczuk/droplet/README.md

 ### Client

 The Node.js client implements the droplet protocol.
-It has a built-in server re-connect feature with exponential backoff and the ability to cache requests while the connection is under way.
+In addition it has a built-in server re-connect feature with exponential backoff and the ability to cache requests while the connection is under way.

 This is how you create the client: